Attractor-driven matter: Some examples of attractor-driven matter with fixed internal state-space attractor

-Typically, when one models particle dynamics, the manifold of accessible states in the internal state space of that particle is topologically simple.
-For example, in conventional models of active matter, the structureless active particle is prescribed a constant self-propulsion velocity.
-This steady self-propulsion velocity for the entity being modeled, typically emerges from periodic internal processes that can be attributed to the entity.
+Typically, when one models particle dynamics, the set of accessible states in the internal state space of that particle is topologically simple.
+For example, in simple conventional models of active matter, the structureless active particle is prescribed a constant self-propulsion velocity.
+This steady self-propulsion velocity, for the entity being modeled, typically emerges from more complex and typically periodic internal processes that can be attributed to the entity.
 For example, periodically flapping wings of a bird give rise to its steady flying motion, periodic leg movements in a human give rise to steady walking motion and periodic beating of flagella gives rise to steady swimming for microorganisms.
-Moreover, the more complex locomotion patterns arising from unsteady movements of active entities are modeled using stochastic descriptions in conventional active matter models.
+Moreover, the more complex locomotion patterns arising from unsteady movements of active entities are coarse-grained~\cite{Huang_1987,SethnaBook} and modeled using stochastic descriptions in conventional active matter models.
 For example, the complex trajectories of certain animals during foraging that may arise from complex internal processes is typically modeled using L{\'e}vy flights~\citep{Viswanathan1996}, or the complex interaction of a colloidal particle or a microorganism with the surrounding fluid medium is modeled as Gaussian white noise in ABPs~\citep{lowen2020}.
-Here, we adopt an alternate viewpoint of modeling the internal complexity of an active particle via a strange attractor internal state-space (see Fig.~\ref{Fig: schemaic 2}) and exploring the resulting dynamics and emergent behaviors.
+Herein, as we will show in Secs.~\ref{Sec: AM 1D} and \ref{Sec: AM 2D}, by adopting an alternate viewpoint of modeling the internal complexity of an active particle via our attractor in the internal state-space, we obtain dynamics and emergent behaviors reminiscent of active matter.